techorix/semtix/README.md

 ---

 ### HINTS/FAQ:
-- configure git to use odt2txt when pushing new Odt-Templates in order to avoid binary blobs
 - check the tests in order to understand the determination process of how much each student will get paid
 - other jdbc databases but PostgreSQL should also work but have not been tested
+- configure git to use odt2txt when pushing new Odt-Templates in order to avoid binary blobs

+In your .git/config :
+``
+[diff "odt"]
+        binary = true
+        textconv = odt2txt
+``

+In your .gitattributes :
+`*.odt diff=odt`